us0p/alexandria/planning/project_ideas.md

 Could also suggest clean code and clean architecture improvements.
 ## Trading bot
 A bot that performs simple trading operations.
-## MTP implementation
-## VIM clone
-## Image in SMS
-Send images with SMS, should encode the image with Huffman to text and decode after.
-## CLI Pomodore
-A CLI pomodore, it should:
-- configure pomodore time
-- configure pomodore short break
-- configure pomodore long break
-- break interval
-- sound config
-- display notification when timer's up
 ## Search aggregator
 An search aggregator that aggregates search results from Shopee, Mercado Livre, and Amazon Can be monetized with ADS.